gcc-mirror/gcc/gcc/config/frv/predicates.md

     }
 })

-;; Return 1 if operand is a register or 6 bit signed immediate.
+;; Return 1 if operand is a register or 6-bit signed immediate.

 (define_predicate "fpr_or_int6_operand"
   (match_code "reg,subreg,const_int")